Berm: Other applications

-For general applications, a berm is a physical, stationary barrier of some kind.
-For example, in modern highway construction, a berm is a noise barrier constructed of earth, often landscaped, running along a highway to protect adjacent land users from noise pollution.
-The shoulder of a road is also called a berm and in New Zealand the word sometimes describes a publicly owned grassed nature strip sometimes planted with trees alongside urban roads (usually called a verge).
+In highway construction, a berm is a noise barrier constructed of earth, often landscaped, running along a highway to protect adjacent land users from noise pollution.
+The shoulder of a road is also called a berm and in New Zealand the word describes a publicly owned grassed nature strip sometimes planted with trees alongside urban roads (usually called a verge).
 In snowboard cross, a berm is a wall of snow built up in a corner.
 In mountain biking, a berm is a banked turn formed by soil, commonly dug from the track, being deposited on the outer rim of the turn.
 In coastal systems, a berm is a raised ridge of pebbles or sand found at high tide or storm tide marks on a beach.
 In snow removal, a berm or windrow refers to the linear accumulation of snow cast aside by a plow.
 Earth berms are used above particle accelerator tunnels to provide shielding from radiation.
 In open-pit mining, a berm refers to dirt and rock piled alongside a haulage road or along the edge of a dump point.
 Intended as a safety measure, they are commonly required by government organizations to be at least half as tall as the wheels of the largest mining machine on-site.

 Physical security systems employ berms to exclude hostile vehicles and slow attackers on foot (similar to the military application without the trench).
 Security berms are common around military and nuclear facilities.
 An example is the berm proposed for Vermont Yankee nuclear power plant in Vermont.
 At Baylor Ballpark, a baseball stadium on the campus of Baylor University, a berm is constructed down the right field line.
 The berm replaces bleachers, and general admission tickets are sold for fans who wish to sit on the grass or watch the game from the top of the hill.

-Berms are also used as a method of environmental spill containment and liquid spill control.
 Bunding is the construction of a secondary impermeable barrier around and beneath storage or processing plant, sufficient to contain the plant's volume after a spill.
 This is often achieved on large sites by surrounding the plant with a berm.
 The US Environmental Protection Agency (EPA) requires that oils and fuels stored over certain volume levels be placed in secondary spill containment.
 Berms for spill containment are typically manufactured from polyvinyl chloride (PVC) or geomembrane fabric that provide a barrier to keep spills from reaching the ground or navigable waterways.
 Most berms have sidewalls to keep liquids contained for future capture and safe disposal.